discretize/discretize-guides/mechanics/damage-mitigation/index.md

 # Projectiles Destruction
-A lot of projectiles in fractals can be reflected or destroyed to prevent various boss mechanics, like the expiration of *Bonfires* in the Snowblind Fractal or the emergence of burning fields from *Solar Orbs* at Arkk in the Shattered Observatory.
+A lot of projectiles in fractals can be reflected or destroyed to prevent various boss mechanics, like the expiration of *Bonfires* in the [Snowblind Fractal](http://discretize.eu/fractals/snowblind) or the emergence of burning fields from *Solar Orbs* at Arkk in the [Shattered Observatory Fractal](http://discretize.eu/fractals/shattered-observatory).

 Below is a list of currently used projectile reflect or absorb skills and traits: